 Travel, either domestic or international, poses risks for anyone.
 Travelers may not be familiar with the language, culture, or security threats of a particular destination, leaving them vulnerable to potential harm.
-It is possible to become a victim of a crime, experience a medical emergency or become impacted by a natural disaster; especially for those traveling alone, these risks are heightened – making it important to be aware and prepared.
+It is possible to become a victim of a crime, experienced a medical emergency or become impacted by a natural disaster; especially for those traveling alone, these risks are heightened – making it important to be aware and prepared.

 While you can’t be prepared for everything knowing and planning for potential hazards can help you feel confident.
 This travel guide contains tips to minimize risks and help us make our journeys safe and enjoyable.

 Research your travel destination(s) to familiarize yourself with local laws and customs, security and health issues, transportation and accommodations, and getting around in order to be prepared.
 Planning ahead can help present yourself as a less desirable target for criminals and conmen.
 Not knowing or disrespecting local customs might cause you to be the recipient of aggressive behavior from locals.

 Know the security risk level of your destination and be vigilant about your safety at all times even if the destination’s risk level is low.

 - Know how to say a few key words such as “police” and “help” in the language of the country you are visiting.
 Also, learn hostile phrases such as derogatory terms for “women” or “foreigners” and remove yourself from the situation if you feel threatened.

 In some countries, customs based on religious and moral beliefs strongly influence the way women dress and it is important to research your destination, pack accordingly to comply with local dress codes and weather.

 - Some countries’ religious customs require women to cover their head with a scarf.